PGCE Science programmes (Biology, Chemistry and Physics)

 Who this programme is for

-We expect you to have spent time in a UK state secondary school to demonstrate your interest in teaching.
+We recommend that you have spent time in a UK state secondary school to demonstrate your interest in teaching.

 If you do not have a degree in your chosen subject, or substantial relatable experience in the workplace but you do display the characteristics and qualities of a competent and inspiring science teacher, we may offer you a conditional place and refer you to a suitable subject knowledge enhancement course.